 If you play your cards right (literally), you might not even have to pay.
-Some high-end airline and hotel credit cards, including the Ritz-Carlton Rewards Card from Chase, offer complimentary Priority Pass memberships.
+Some high-end airline and hotel credit cards, including the Marriott Bonvoy Brilliant™ American Express® Card, offer complimentary Priority Pass memberships.
 The catch: most such credit cards have hefty annual fees, to the tune of $300 to $500.

 11. Pack a Refillable Water Bottle